Alternative

 UPS Support USPS only Full UPS integration

-No Monthly Fees $19.99/month subscription Completely free - pay only for postage
+No Monthly Fees $19.99/month subscription No subscription, no minimums, pay only for postage

-Mobile App (iOS & Android) Desktop/web only Native iOS & Android apps
+Mobile App (iOS & Android) Desktop/web only Native iOS and Android apps, plus web

 Real-Time Tracking USPS tracking available Real-time tracking across all carriers